YOUR COMPANY IS LOOKING FOR CANADIAN RECEIVABLES FINANCING!

 The decision on what that fee is becomes based on several factors assessed by your factoring firm, including your overall policy on extending credit.
 Those data points include your client's overall industry profile, your own firm's general creditworthiness, and the amount of the facility you require.
 The next key factor can be significantly a cost significantly controlled by yourself, namely your average DSO/collection period.

 So if you turn over your receivables more quickly, that monthly factoring fee stays low, as the charge is based most often on a 30-day collection period.
-Therefore your costs would increase if your client paid in 60 days.
+Therefore, your costs would increase if your client paid in 60 days.
 Companies with good credit extension policies are a winner in the factoring game.

-The essence of invoice discounting, aka ' factoring, aka ' invoice discounting, 'is simply the ability to monetize sales directly into cash as you generate revenue.
 That in itself is a powerful statement.
-Where things go wrong is when your business locks itself into a facility that either cost too much, is unwieldy to operate, and doesn't mesh with your day-to-day operations.
+Where things go wrong is when your business locks itself into a facility that either costs too much, is unwieldy to operate, or doesn't mesh with your day-to-day operations.

-By the way, that absolutely doesn't have to be the case!
-So if banks also margin receivables for your business's cash flow, wouldn't Canada's chartered banks be the optimal solution for cash flow finance.
 Well, they would be that perfect solution if your business qualifies.
 If you qualify, do you have access to all the credit you need to grow the business when it comes to seasonality, large orders, cash flow bulges, slow-paying clients, etc.?

-The answer is that while our banks in Canada provide the best and most low-cost solution, the reality is that not everyone qualifies.
-The short answer to the bank versus non-bank funding in Canada when it comes to A/R finance is that the bank bases its decision on your sales, profits, and balance sheet; Factoring, on the other hand, bases its finance formula only on your sales and the invoices generated from that revenue.
+The short answer to the bank versus non-bank funding in Canada when it comes to A/R finance is that the bank bases its decision on your sales, profits, and balance shee.t

-Oh, and by the way, funding is, in fact, ' the same day. ' And it's only as complex as you want it to be, and the industry itself, unfortunately, does not always do a good job of explaining facilities, sometimes employing smoke and mirrors to hide costs and day-to-day facilitation of the financing.
-That's when you need clarity!
-You have the ability to negotiate what is known as a 'non-recourse facility which allows you to transfer all the credit risk to your financing firm - albeit at a cost.
+And it's only as complex as you want it to be, and the industry itself, unfortunately, does not always do a good job of explaining facilities, sometimes employing smoke and mirrors to hide costs and day-to-day facilitation of the financing.

-The key to a successful A/R finance program in Canada is your management of the program.
-The type of facility you enter into and your ability to control what you finance and when are critical.
 And, as a kicker, our recommendation to clients is ' confidential ' facilities that allow you to bill and collect your own receivables for invoice payment in a manner that allows the competition to do only one thing - figure out where you are getting all that cash!

 Remember that the firm financing your receivables is typically more concerned with the overall quality of your customer base, so any firm that is perhaps facing financing challenges is not eliminated from being able to source funding.

-Knowing you have a strong underwriting partner to fund your sales is a key success factor in any business.
 Finally, the concept of ' notification' and ' verification' should be high on the list of factoring due diligence.
 These two terms arise from what we at 7 Park Avenue Financial call ' old school ' factoring and involve occasional or constant verification of invoices with your clients.

 At 7 Park Avenue Financial, we tend to view this form of factoring as somewhat ' intrusive, 'so our recommended and preferred solution is Confidential Receivable Financing, allowing you to bill and collect your accounts without any notification of clients', suppliers, etc.